 K Anvar Sadath, vice-chairman and executive director of KITE (Kerala Infrastructure and Technology for Education), disclosed that from the next academic year, more than 200,000 computers in schools will be running Linux.

 If we had gone for applications of proprietary nature, each computer would have incurred at least Rs 1.5 lakh (~$2200) in licence fees…K Anvar Sadath

 KITE has created their own distribution named [email protected] GNU/Linux based on Ubuntu.
-The latest version of this custom distribution runs on Ubuntu 18.04 LTS version.
-This custom distributions has several free and open source applications specially customized for state school curriculum.
+The latest version of this custom distribution runs on Ubuntu 18.04 LTS version, has several free and open source applications specially customized for the state school curriculum.

-And it’s not just India that is doing that.
+It’s not just India that is going open source.
 A number of schools and public offices worldwide use Linux with open source software.
 If you follow It’s FOSS on Instagram or other social media platform, you might remember that I have shared images of Indonesian schools and offices using Linux Mint.

 Have your schools or institutions have opted for Linux and/or open source software over their proprietary alternative?
 How was the response and experience with it?
 What do you think of such moves to Linux and open source software in general?